Galapagos and the Inca Trail to Machu Picchu

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Thu): Quito-Baltra Airport-Bachas Beach (Santa Cruz).
+Day 3 (Thu): Quito-Baltra Airport-Mosquera Islet.

-Morning transfer to the airport in Quito for the flight to Galapagos.
-Passengers are picked up at the airport by our guides and taken on a ten minute bus ride to the pier to board the M/V Galapagos Legend.
+Transfer to the airport in Quito for the flight to Baltra Island (2.50-hour flight).
+Upon arrival in the Galapagos, you will be picked up by our Naturalist Guides and taken on a 10-minute bus ride to the pier to board the M/V Galapagos Legend.

-Day 4 (Fri): Egas Port (Santiago)-Rabida.
+Day 4 (Fri): Egas Port (Santiago Island)-Rabida Island.

-Day 5 (Sat): Urbina Bay-Tagus Cove (Isabela).
+Day 5 (Sat): Urbina Bay-Tagus Cove (Isabela Island).

-After the visit, you will be transferred to Baltra Airport for your flight to Guayaquil.
+After the visit, you will be transferred to Baltra Airport for your flight to Guayaquil and then Lima, Peru.
+After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
-Overnight in Guayaquil.
+Overnight in Lima.
 (B)

-Day 8 (Tue): Guayaquil-Lima-City Tour.
+Day 8 (Tue): Lima-City Tour.

 In the afternoon, you will have a city tour of Lima.
 The tour begins in Miraflores with a stop at the Parque del Amor, a seaside park with a huge statue of a kissing couple and continues with a drive by of the Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 The next stop is the Plaza de Armas in downtown Lima, where you will visit City Hall (Palacio Municipal), the Government Palace (Palacio de Gobierno), and the Cathedral of Lima.
 The last stop is the Convent of Santo Domingo.
 Following the tour, you will be returned to your hotel.
 Overnight in Lima.
 (B)